 - People of various gender and sexual identities and expressions.

 - Individuals who might encounter barriers based on their religious expression, age, national origin, ethnicity, or veteran status.

-Begin or deepen your learning and understanding with these anti-racism resources collected by CFANS Office of Diversity and Inclusion.
+Begin or deepen your learning and understanding with resources collected by CFANS Office of Diversity and Inclusion.
 Other resources, including training opportunities, can be found by visiting the University’s OED website.